 Additives might include polymers and plasticizers.
 Ralston sticks with half-inch angular rock aggregate and pours as stiff a mix as he can

-For reinforcement, more than one material is often used.
+Typically, contractors use more than one material for reinforcement.
 Zumpfe says he uses fiberglass in his mix for strength and to reduce shrinkage.
 In the form he often uses vinyl-coated wire shelving, which he places upside-down, or welded wire.
 Ralston uses stealth fiber mesh (like little strings) and fibrillated fiber mesh (like netting).
 Sometimes, around sinks for drainage or next to stovetops as hot pot rests, contractors will partially embed metal bars — stainless steel, brass or bronze.

 You could say every concrete countertop is made from custom-made concrete and you wouldn’t be wrong.
 Smith observes, “Everyone uses different things and most [contractors/manufacturers] keep their method under wraps.”